4.5 564 Google reviews

 The Most Common Early Warning Signs of Schizophrenia

 In some cases, there are a few early warning signs that can help identify if there is a possible onset of Schizophrenia.
+Educational resources often outline the main signs and symptoms of schizophrenia to guide families.

 Schizophrenia presents a wide range of symptoms that affect how a person thinks, feels, and behaves.
 Rather than being caused by a single factor, symptoms are shaped by a combination of genetic, neurological, and environmental influences.
 The condition is diagnosed based on specific categories of symptoms – positive, negative, and disorganised – which may vary in intensity and evolve over time.